vijenex/windows-cis-scanner/README.md

 - ⚠️ **Manual**: Requires human verification (not a failure)

 ### CSV Report Columns
-The scanner generates detailed CSV reports with the following columns:
+The scanner generates simplified CSV reports with the following columns:

 | Column | Description |
 |--------|-------------|